baharehpourmalayeri/bahareh_cms_excercises/README.md

 JavaScript – For interactive features.

 📌 Notes

-This project does not include the full WordPress installation, only the custom theme files.
+-This project only includes theme files and does not come with a full WordPress installation.

-Ensure WordPress is installed before using this theme.
+-Make sure WordPress is installed before using this CMS project.